nicolas-goudry/earth-view/README.md

 ## 📝 TODO

-- [ ] 🏠 Find a way to detect if GNOME is being used as we cannot use config attrset [like we do in NixOS module](./modules/nixos/default.nix#L9)
 - [ ] 🏗 Setup Github Actions to update the image URLs source file
 - [ ] ✨ Add support for all Wayland compositors with [`swaybg`](https://github.com/swaywm/swaybg)
 - [ ] ✨ Add `autoStart` option to enable and start the systemd services